HMAS Melbourne (III)

 |Combat Data Systems||ADACS.
 OE-2 SATCOM; Link 11.
 Link 16.|

 |Weapon Control Systems||

 |Inherited Battle Honours|

-Melbourne (III) and her five sister ships were the first RAN ships to be powered by gas turbines.
+At the time of their commissioning, Melbourne (III) and her five sister ships were the first RAN ships to be powered by gas turbines.
 This, combined with a modern repair by replacement policy, has allowed both a reduced complement and a high availability for sea duty.
 In addition, two forward mounted retractable auxiliary propulsion units provide a secondary means of propulsion plus excellent manoeuvrability in confined waters.

 The ship is also equipped with a sophisticated computer-based command and control system and a comprehensive sensor package including the Mulloka medium range sonar for submarine detection.